norc-heal/heal-docs/docs/platform_discovery_page.md

 5. Navigate to the `/pd/data/healdata.org/` folder and find the placeholder files there.
 Click on those placeholder files to find instructions how to download the files or see below.

 6. From the directory `/pd`, users can now start a new notebook.
-Click “New” (upper right corner) or open a previously saved notebook on the landing drive to load the files into one of the cells, for example by running
+Click “New” (upper right corner) or open a previously saved notebook on the landing drive to load the files into one of the cells, for example by running:

+    > ! gen3 drs-pull object "guid"

+    > import pandas as pd

+    > os.chdir('/pd')

-    `! gen3 drs-pull object "guid""   import pandas as pd   os.chdir('/pd')   demo_df = pd.read_csv('pd/demo_file.txt', sep='\t')   demo_df.head()`
+    > demo_df = pd.read_csv('pd/demo_file.txt', sep='\t')

+    > demo_df.head()

 More information for instructions on importing data can be found in the sections ["Download Files to Workspaces"](#DownloadFilesSDKWorkspaces) and ["Workspaces"](#Workspaces).

 7. Make sure to terminate the workspace when the work is finished to reduce computational costs.

-> \- "pd" means persistent directory.
+- "pd" means persistent directory.
 Saved files outside this directory will be lost.
->
-> \- The manifest.json lists metadata of all exported files and can be used to download in [batches](#DownloadFilesSDKWorkspaces)
+- The manifest.json lists metadata of all exported files and can be used to download in [batches](#DownloadFilesSDKWorkspaces)
->
-> \- Note, that all exported data files will be saved in the `/pd/data/healdata.org/` folder.
+- Note, that all exported data files will be saved in the `/pd/data/healdata.org/` folder.
->
-> \- Please also note, that the workspace mounts up to a maximum of 5 different manifests while the workspace is running but shows only the latest exported manifest in a newly launched workspace.
+- Please also note, that the workspace mounts up to a maximum of 5 different manifests while the workspace is running but shows only the latest exported manifest in a newly launched workspace.
->
-> \- Terminating the workspace will result in the loss of all but the latests manifest.
+- Terminating the workspace will result in the loss of all but the latests manifest.
->